 I’d read about the Parade for years before finally going in 2016.
 Once I was there I felt a little stupid not having gone earlier.

-The parade starts at 1:00 pm, but I’d get there a lot earlier.
-Last year I arrived at noon, but by that time the sidewalks along the parade route had already been transformed into a tailgate party.
+Though the parade starts at 1:00 pm, I suggest getting there a lot earlier.
+I arrived at noon but by that time the sidewalks along the parade route had already been transformed into a tailgate party.
 Revelers had staked their claim with folding lounge chairs, blankets, and coolers.
 One group had a hibachi set up until a police officer shut it down.

 The Parade Route

-According to the Coney Island Mermaid Parade website: “The Parade will start on West 21st and Surf Avenue.
-It will roll East to West 10th Street, the marchers and push-pull floats will go to the Boardwalk and march to Steeplechase Plaza, where the Parade will disband.”
+According to the Coney Island Mermaid Parade website: “The Parade will start on West 21st and Surf Avenue and head toward West 10th Street, the marchers and push-pull floats will go to the Boardwalk and march to Steeplechase Plaza, where the Parade will disband.”

 A Little History of the Coney Island Mermaid Parade